 As I said, banks provide vital services.
 When banks operate in the way they should, it is fantastic.
 When they operate in the ways we have seen, particularly with some of the decisions made at a corporate level over the past few years, it is absolutely destructive and no good at all.

 The hon.
 Gentleman makes an excellent point about people working in those banks who have integrity.
 Through our work on the all-party parliamentary group, we met people at a senior level who were appalled at what happened within GRG.
-The second phase of the FCA investigation should now take place, to name individuals and find out was ultimately responsible.
+The second phase of the FCA investigation should now take place, to name individuals and find out who was ultimately responsible.
 However, it is not apparent that a thorough investigation and questioning of such people, who could provide evidence on exactly what happened, is taking place.
 It needs be shown that it is.

 The hon.
 Gentleman has highlighted that fact, and I think we all agree with him.

 The other comments made by the hon.
-Member for Thirsk and Malton are worthy of highlighting.
+Gentleman are worthy of highlighting.
 He talked about the banks being too big to fail, sue or regulate; well, isn’t that the case?
 We have seen that over recent years.
 He talked about how reports can suddenly change from saying that there are widespread problems to there being only isolated examples.
 How come?
 He also talked about the FCA allowing banks to undertake internal inquiries and compensation schemes, which, again, seems completely incompatible with its role.
 The hon.
 Gentleman also said that regulators should be fearless defenders, not complicit in allowing these practices to happen.
 I thank him for his comments.

 I take the opportunity to pay tribute to my immediate predecessor, who worked with the APPG on the forerunner to this report.
 I am sure that this is the case, but does the Scottish National party agree on the need for a financial transactions tribunal along the lines of employment tribunals, which carry so much public confidence?